SalmaAbouElNasr/BrickClick/README.md

 # Click Brick: Whack-a-Mole - Cairo Edition 🎮

-Inspired by the classic Whack-a-Mole, Brick Click reimagines Cairo’s red brick chaos — where green life tries to pop up, but we keep whacking it down with concrete.
-A playful game with a not-so-playful truth..
+Brick Click is Cairo’s Whack-a-Mole — where every patch of green gets smacked down by red bricks.
+A playful tribute to a city constantly building over its own breath...
 Built with **HTML**, **CSS**, and **JavaScript**, this game is lightweight, responsive, and engaging for players of all ages.

 ---